RegestaItalia/trm-docs/docs/faq.md

 Version numbers communicate compatibility; they do not replace testing or an organization's release approval process.

-### Can TRM install a package into a different ABAP package name?

-Yes.
-During installation, TRM can map the source package hierarchy to packages in the target system.
-This supports customer naming conventions and transport-layer requirements without rebuilding the release for every target.

-Existing target objects are protected by installation checks, and TRM asks for confirmation before overwriting a modified package in interactive workflows.

 ### Does TRM support translations and customizing?

 Yes.
 A release can include a translation transport and one or more customizing